international-rural-school-report-v2/backend/README.md

 ### /issues/:id GET

-Requires `authorization` header w/ JWT.
+Requires an `authorization` header with a JWT or it will reject the request with a `403` HTTP status.
+If no issue exists in the database with the ID specified in the path, it will reject the request with a `404` HTTP status.
+If the requested issue exists in the database, but is not associated with one of the user's organizations, then it will reject with a `403` HTTP status.

 If successful,it  will return a `200` HTTP status and an object.
 The object represents the issue with the ID specified in the path:
 ```
 {
   "id": 1,